Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Data.md

 ## Marketing Plan

-Using all the data from our countless queries we can now create a plan
+Using all the data from our countless queries we can now create a plan to better market to our consumers.